marqisoft/R_InteractiveGraphicsDevice/README.md

 The key advantage of this module compared to other existing solutions such as Plotly or 'zoom' package, is that it fully redraws the plot after each change in the view range.
 It can optionally call plotFUN(..., xlim = ylim, ylim = ylim, xaxs = xaxs, yaxs = yaxs), a custom function that let the user keep full control on what is to be drawn or not, while also allowing cool things such as prior optimization as to what is likely to be visible and thus needs to be drawn.
 This way, even large datasets can be explored interactively with relatively fast response to user actions.

+To use this module, simply source the R script "Interactive Graphics Device v1e1.R" in the current R session.
+You may then use the main function of the module, "dragplot", by writing R codes similar to those provided in the examples below.
+And do not forget to include the lines of active R code around the one calling dragplot(...), as they also are equally important.
+In particular, "getGraphicsEvent()" is the line that starts the interaction loop inside which R awaits for user interaction events.

 ## Example test code no 1: Broken lines

     savepar <- par(ask = FALSE)